 While planning and designing your nursery, always design first for function and convenience.
 Cater to the functional and safety aspects of the nursery first.
 You can always follow this up with the fun parts like having a cute theme for your baby or choosing a fun wallpaper or a different wall color for your little one.
 Amidst all this, do not forget that you will also be spending a lot of your time in this nursery.
 Ensure that it caters to your needs as well.

-Becoming a new parent can be very challenging and nothing in life ever prepares you for that, but having a safe space for your baby will not only help you a break from constantly worrying about the safety of your baby but will also give you little time (when you’re a parent, every minute counts) for yourself.
+Becoming a new parent can be very challenging and nothing in life ever prepares you for that, but having a safe space for your baby will not only help you a break from constantly worrying about the safety of your baby but will also give you little time (when you’re a new parent, every minute counts) for yourself.